- Augustana Code of Social Conduct

 Narcotics and Illegal Drugs

 The purchase, possession, use, sale or distribution of narcotics or illegal drugs is prohibited.
 Students should be aware of the college's firm belief that the illegal use of drugs is inconsistent with the educational process as defined at Augustana, in that the misuse of drugs interferes with the full realization of each student's potential for intellectual and personal growth.
 In cases where evidence indicates a student's probable use of illegal drugs, the Student Life staff will become involved with the student in a counselor/educator capacity.

-Any person dealing in illegal drugs will be considered to be conducting an activity potentially dangerous to the health and safety of the student body and which threatens the existence of an orderly and productive system of education.
+Any person believed to be cultivating, manufacturing, distributing or selling illegal drugs will be considered to be conducting an activity potentially dangerous to the health and safety of the student body and which threatens the existence of an orderly and productive system of education.
 Persons who choose to traffic in illegal drugs on the Augustana campus will be referred to civil authorities for legal action.
 The college administration will cooperate with local, state and federal law enforcement in cases involving illegal drugs.
-A student found guilty of dealing in illegal drugs will automatically be considered for separation from the Augustana community.
+A student found guilty (whether by plea agreement or in a court of law) of dealing in illegal drugs will automatically be considered for separation from the Augustana community.

 For further information, contact the Dean of Students Office, 104 Founders, 794-7533, or the Director of Security, Sorensen Hall, 794-7279.
-A daily log of crimes reported under the Clery Act is maintained in the Office of Public Safety/Police, Sorensen Hall.
+A daily log of crimes reported under the Clery Act is maintained in the Augustana Police/Public Safety Office, Sorensen Hall.